The process of writing a novel is as long as a long road showing you nothing but a thick fog of cluelessness.

-If so, are you willing to get through the hellish process in writing a novel…or not?
+If so, are you willing to get through the hellish process of writing a novel…or not?

 Let’s face it.

 Writing lengthy literature, a novel, isn’t something everybody does.
-It takes a lot of guts and commitment to start and end without distractions.
+It takes a lot of effort and commitment to start and end without distractions.

 Are you ready?
 Let’s get started.
 Shall we?